What is B2B and B2C? Differences between B2B and B2C

 What does B2B mean?

 There are several typical examples of B2B businesses, including logistics agencies, advertising agencies, software companies, graphic design services, office furniture manufacturers.
-Customers, as known as other companies, buy products and services from these B2B sellers to use in further production or serve for internal purposes.
+Customers, also known as other companies, buy products and services from these B2B sellers to use in further production or serve internal purposes.

 What does B2C mean?